-A Tailored History of Marketing Personalization, with Patrick Tripp
+A Tailored History of Marketing Personalization w/ Patrick Tripp

 Julian Bracey-Davis: Yeah.
 But I was trying to show you that I do listen to all the words that come out of your mouth, or at least most of them anyway.